chimechallenge/chime-utils/README.md

 ### Other Toolkits

-For convenience we also offer here data preparation scripts for different toolkits:
+For convenience, we also offer here data preparation scripts for different toolkits:
 - [Kaldi](https://github.com/kaldi-asr/kaldi) and [K2/Icefall](https://github.com/k2-fsa/icefall) (with [lhotse](https://github.com/lhotse-speech/lhotse))
 - [ESPNet](https://github.com/espnet/espne) (with [lhotse](https://github.com/lhotse-speech/lhotse))
 - [SpeechBrain](https://github.com/speechbrain/speechbrain)

 ### K2/Icefall/Lhotse

-You can prepare Lhotse manifests compatible with [K2/Icefall](https://github.com/k2-fsa/icefall) for all core datasets easily using:
+You can prepare Lhotse manifests compatible with [K2/Icefall](https://github.com/k2-fsa/icefall) for all core datasets easily.

-- CHiME-6
+For example, for CHiME-6:
 - e.g. to prepare manifests for far-field arrays and training, development partition:
     - `chime-utils lhotse-prep chime6 ./chime8_dasr/chime6 ./sb_manifests/chime6 --dset-part train,dev --mic mdm`
 - you can also prepare manifests for on speakers close-talk mics:
     - `chime-utils lhotse-prep chime6 ./chime8_dasr/chime6 ./sb_manifests/chime6 --dset-part train,dev --mic ihm`

-- DiPCo
-    - e.g. to prepare manifests for far-field arrays for development partition:
-        - `chime-utils speechbrain-prep dipco ./chime8_dasr/dipco ./sb_manifests/dipco --dset-part dev --mic mdm`
-    - you can also prepare manifests for on speakers close-talk mics:
-        - `chime-utils speechbrain-prep dipco ./chime8_dasr/dipco ./sb_manifests/dipco --dset-part dev --mic ihm`
-- Mixer 6 Speech
-    - e.g. to prepare manifests for far-field arrays for training and development partitions:
-        - `chime-utils speechbrain-prep mixer6 ./chime8_dasr/mixer6 ./sb_manifests/mixer6 --dset-part train_call,train_intv,dev --mic mdm`
-    - you can also prepare manifests for on speakers close-talk mics:
-        - `chime-utils speechbrain-prep mixer6 ./chime8_dasr/mixer6 ./sb_manifests/mixer6 --dset-part train_call,train_intv,dev --mic ihm`
-- NOTSOFAR1
+Similarly, you can use `chime-utils speechbrain-prep dipco`, `chime-utils speechbrain-prep mixer6` and `chime-utils speechbrain-prep notsofar1` commands to prepare manifests for the other three scenarios.

 ### ESPNet and Kaldi

+You can use the scripts used to prepare lhotse manifests (see previous section) to also prepare manifests compatible with Kaldi and ESPNet. <br>
+In fact you can convert easily lhotse manifests to Kaldi format e.g. by using: <br>
+`lhotse lhotse-prep lhotse2kaldi input-dir output-dir`

+You can refer to [Lhotse Kaldi Interoperability](https://lhotse.readthedocs.io/en/latest/kaldi.html) for more information in Kaldi and
+Lhotse manifests conversion.

 ### Speechbrain